 Criminal Justice Information Services FAQs

 Q: What is the Central Repository and what do they have on file?
 A: The Central Repository maintains criminal records for the entire state of Missouri as reported to them by the different law enforcement agencies and courts of the state.
 The Repository not only maintains state charges (misdemeanors and felonies), but also maintains selected ordinance violations reported by municipalities.
 Q: Who maintains the Missouri Central Repository?
 A: The Missouri State Highway Patrol, Criminal Justice Information Services (CJIS) Division maintains the Central Repository per state statute 43.500 RSMo.
-The office is located on the first floor of the Highway Patrol Annex Building, 1510 East Elm Street, Jefferson City, MO Q: Who is responsible for reporting criminal information to the Repository?
+The office is located on the third floor of the Highway Patrol Annex Building, 1510 East Elm Street, Jefferson City, MO Q: Who is responsible for reporting criminal information to the Repository?
 A: As mandated by 43.503 RSMo, all law enforcement agencies, prosecutors, courts, and the Department of Corrections are required to submit certain information related to all felony and aggravated misdemeanor arrests, including all alcohol and drug related traffic offenses.
 Q: Who may obtain a criminal background check?
 A: Any person may request a criminal background check on any individual for a fee.
 The Central Repository may release any open records that have been reported to them.
 Closed records may be released to those agencies designated by statute as authorized to receive them.
 See question "What is the difference between open and closed records" below for more details on open and closed records.
 Q: Where and when can I obtain a criminal background check?
 A: An individual requesting a background check may utilize the Patrol’s MACHS portal to request a name-based search or a fingerprint-based search.
 Go online at machs.mo.gov, click to “register with the name search portal”, or click to “register with the fingerprint portal.”
 Please refer to the CJIS Division Information Page for more information regarding MACHS.
 Q: How may I obtain a criminal background check and is there a fee?A: Two types of searches may be performed -- a name search or a fingerprint search.

 A fingerprint search uses a set of fingerprints to search the Automated Fingerprint Identification System (AFIS) database.
 A fee of $20.00 is charged for this service.
 Positive identification can ONLY be assured by a fingerprint search.
 Closed records may be released with fingerprints only if the requestor is authorized by statute to receive them.
 Please refer to the CJIS Division Information Page for more information regarding MACHS.